Peprah94/nimMCMCSMCupdates/README.md

   )
 ```

-    Fitting updated method without parallelising

     NULL

-    Saving unsampled and sampled values in model values for updating

-    Checking model sizes and dimensions

-      [Note] This model is not fully initialized.
-This is not an error.
-             To see which variables are not initialized, use model$initializeInfo().
-             For more information on model initialization, see help(modelInitialization).

-    Building particle filter for model

-    Setting up the MCMC Configuration

     ===== Monitors =====
     thin = 1: alphaP, alphaPhi, alphaPsi, alphaPSig, alphaPsiSig, betaP, betaPhi, betaPsi, betaPSig, betaPsiSig, colonisationProb, psi.fs, z
     ===== Samplers =====
     (no samplers assigned)
     ===== Comments =====

-      [Warning] No samplers assigned for 409 nodes, use conf$getUnsampledNodes() for node names.

     thin = 1: alphaP, alphaPhi, alphaPsi, alphaPSig, alphaPsiSig, betaP, betaPhi, betaPsi, betaPSig, betaPsiSig, colonisationProb, psi.fs, z

-    Building and compiling the PF MCMC

-      [Warning] No samplers assigned for 398 nodes, use conf$getUnsampledNodes() for node names.

     [1] "alphaPSig"   "betaPSig"    "alphaPsiSig" "betaPsiSig"
     [1] "alphaP"           "betaP"            "alphaPsi"         "betaPsi"
     [5] "alphaPhi"         "betaPhi"          "colonisationProb"
     [1] TRUE
     [1] "z"

-    Building and compiling the PF MCMC

-    Compiling
-      [Note] This may take a minute.
-      [Note] Use 'showCompilerOutput = TRUE' to see C++ compilation details.

-    Running the PF MCMC

-    running chain 1...

     |-------------|-------------|-------------|-------------|
     |-------------------------------------------------------|
     NULL

-    Saving unsampled and sampled values in model values for updating

-    Checking model sizes and dimensions

-      [Note] This model is not fully initialized.
-This is not an error.
-             To see which variables are not initialized, use model$initializeInfo().
-             For more information on model initialization, see help(modelInitialization).

-    Building particle filter for model

-    Setting up the MCMC Configuration

     ===== Monitors =====
     thin = 1: alphaP, alphaPhi, alphaPsi, alphaPSig, alphaPsiSig, betaP, betaPhi, betaPsi, betaPSig, betaPsiSig, colonisationProb, psi.fs, z
     ===== Samplers =====
     (no samplers assigned)
     ===== Comments =====

-      [Warning] No samplers assigned for 409 nodes, use conf$getUnsampledNodes() for node names.

     thin = 1: alphaP, alphaPhi, alphaPsi, alphaPSig, alphaPsiSig, betaP, betaPhi, betaPsi, betaPSig, betaPsiSig, colonisationProb, psi.fs, z

-    Building and compiling the PF MCMC

-      [Warning] No samplers assigned for 398 nodes, use conf$getUnsampledNodes() for node names.

     [1] "alphaPSig"   "betaPSig"    "alphaPsiSig" "betaPsiSig"
     [1] "alphaP"           "betaP"            "alphaPsi"         "betaPsi"
     [5] "alphaPhi"         "betaPhi"          "colonisationProb"
     [1] TRUE
     [1] "z"

-    Building and compiling the PF MCMC

-    Compiling
-      [Note] This may take a minute.
-      [Note] Use 'showCompilerOutput = TRUE' to see C++ compilation details.

-    Running the PF MCMC

-    running chain 1...

     |-------------|-------------|-------------|-------------|
     |-------------------------------------------------------|

-    Returning the results

 The samples from the algorithm are of class `mcmc.list`.
 Therefore,
 packages like *ggmcmc* (Fernández-i-Marín 2016) and *coda* (Plummer et